 Under these conditions, the frequency/phase comparator supplies only sufficient charge to maintain loop lock.
 When the loop is not locked, the two frequencies at the input to the frequency/phase comparator differ.
-The frequency/phase detector supplies a charge of sufficient amplitude and direction to the integrator/amplifier to generate a voltage for driving the VCO to a frequency that will cause the loop to lock.
+The frequency/phase direction to the integrator/amplifier to generate a voltage for driving the VCO to a frequency that will cause the loop to lock.
 Therefore, the output frequency of the PLL can be written as follows: